gnugat/micro-framework-bundle/doc/02-compatibility.md

 ### Debug Toolbar and Profiler

-The debug toolbar isn't embeded provided by `MicroFrameworkBundle` as it would add a dependency on frontend tools.
+The debug toolbar isn't provided by `MicroFrameworkBundle` as it would add a dependency on frontend tools.

 It is still possible to install it by registering `DataCollectors` as well as the `Profiler`.